Dharmaguptaka Vinaya

 At that time, the Blessed One was in Sāvatthī in Jeta’s grove, Anāthapiṇḍika’s park.

 Then the group-of-six bhikkhunīs determined beautiful bowls and put the old ones aside.
-They stored many bowls, but didn’t wash and arrange them, and put them on the ground in disorder.
+They kept many bowls, but didn’t wash and arrange them, and put them on the ground in disorder.
 Householders came to the monastery and looked around.
 When they saw it, they were upset and said: “These bhikkhunīs take without limit.
 Outwardly, they praise themselves: ‘We know the true dhamma’, how is that the true dhamma?
-They store many beautiful bowls, and the old bowls are in disorder on the ground.
+They keep many beautiful bowls, and the old bowls are in disorder on the ground.
 There’s no difference to a potter’s shop.”

 When the bhikkhunīs heard this, there were among them those with few wishes, who knew moderation, who practised the austerities, who were keen on training in the precepts, and who knew shame.
-They criticized the group-of-six bhikkhunīs: “Why did you store many beautiful bowls, didn’t wash and arrange the old bowls, and put them on the ground in disorder?”
+They criticized the group-of-six bhikkhunīs: “Why did you keep many beautiful bowls, didn’t wash and arrange the old bowls, and put them on the ground in disorder?”
 Then the bhikkhunīs went and told the bhikkhus, and the bhikkhus went and told the World-honored One.
 The World-honored One then for this reason gathered the bhikkhu sangha, and criticized the group-of-six bhikkhunīs: “What you did is wrong, is improper conduct, against the rules of renunciates, an impure practice, a practice not to be followed, shouldn’t be done.
 Why, group-of-six bhikkhunīs, did you determine beautiful bowls, didn’t wash and arrange the old bowls, and put them on the ground in disorder?”
 Then, when the World-honored One had criticized the group-of-six bhikkhunīs in countless ways, he said to the bhikkhus: “These group-of-six bhikkhunīs have all kinds of taints, and are the first to break this precept.
 From now on, I’ll lay down a precept for the bhikkhunīs, and state the 10 principles: … So that the true dhamma may last long.
 Someone wishing to recite the precept should recite like this:

 Final Ruling